dkarter/EatSafe/README.md

 history, the inspections average out to be indicative of the restaurant's quality.

-NOTE: This may be an inaccurate assumption.
-If we receive information that indicates that that might be the case, we can do deeper analyses (for example, by looking at whether any _inspectors_ are systematically biased).
+(Note: If you have any information that might suggest that inspectors might be systematically biased, contact us and we can attempt some deeper analyses)

 [1] http://chicago.grubstreet.com/2012/01/direct_access_to_health_inspec.html

 [2] http://chicago.cbslocal.com/2011/11/03/tunney-public-may-not-understand-restaurant-inspection-results/